 A lifelong Marion resident, she was born May 23, 1925, to Ollie and Mercil (Thompson) Wight, graduated in 1943 from Marion High School, and on Sept.
 11, 1949, married Bill Meyer.

-Larry David Green, 50, died Thursday, After their son, Eric, was old enough July 27, 2023, at Stafford County Hospito attend school, she began nearly four decades of service as community news editor of the Marion County Record.
-After tal, Stafford.
-Born February 1, 1973, at Elizabethtown, Kentucky, he was the son her retirement, she continued to work until her death of Larry and Joan Elaine Stafford Green. producing its popular weekly Memories column.
-She also He was Journeyman Press Operator for served as associate publisher of The Hoch Publishing Co.
-The Hutchinson News and was editor for Inc. and, starting in 1998, as its vice president, treasurer, the Stafford Courier.
-On December 17, and co-owner.
-2009. he married Valerie Revnolds.
+After their son, Eric, was old enough to attend school, she began nearly four decades of service as community news editor of the Marion County Record.
+After her retirement, she continued to work until her death producing its popular weekly Memories column.
+She also served as associate publisher of The Hoch Publishing Co.
+Inc. and, starting in 1998, as its vice president, treasurer, and co-owner.
 She was a life member of Valley United Methodist Church and the Order of Eastern Star and an associate life member of the University of Kansas Alumni Association in addition to serving as Marion's unofficial town historian and being active in numerous other organizations and activities.
 She was especially proud of having visited Europe more than a dozen times to help lead tours of World War II battlefields.

-Survivors include son Eric Meyer of Marion; grandson Nathaniel along with his wife, Elizabeth, and great-grandchildren Henry, Margaret, and Josephine, all of Livermore, after the raid, Max calmly muted himself to do a quick interview with the BBC.
-Thank you, Max, for your commitment to First Amendment rights.
+Survivors include son Eric Meyer of Marion; grandson Nathaniel along with his wife, Elizabeth, and great-grandchildren Henry, Margaret, and Josephine, all of Livermore,